networkop/networkop.github.io/source/_posts/2016-01-06-rest-basic-operations.markdown

 At this stage RestServer does very simple exception and no HTTP response error handling.
 I'll show how to extend it to do authentication error handling in the future posts.

 ### UnlServer implementation
-At the very top of the `unetlab.py` file we have a `REST_SCHEMA` global variable proving mapping between actions and their respective [API calls][unl-api].
+At the very top of the `unetlab.py` file we have a `REST_SCHEMA` global variable providing mapping between actions and their respective [API calls][unl-api].
 This improves code readability (at least to me) and makes future upgrades to API easier to implement.
 UnlServer class is extending the functionality of a RestServer by implementing UNetLab-specific methods.
 For example, `login()` sends username and password using the `add_object()` method of the parent class and sets the cookies extracted from the response to allow all subsequent methods to be authenticated.

 ``` python /rest-blog-unl-client/restunl/unetlab.py